AutomatedTester/browserstack-examples-cucumber-nightwatchjs/README.md

     To run a specific test file, use the following command with the additional 'tag-name' argument:

     ```sh
-    npm run bstack --tags <tag-name>
+    npm run bstack --tags @<tag-name>
     # for eg npm run bstack --tags @user
     ```

     where, the argument 'tag-name' can be any tag configured in this repository.

-    E.g. "user", "login" or any other tag as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.
+    E.g. "@user", "@login" or any other tag as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.

 -   Output